krystian-klosowicz/matrix-reader/README.md

 # Matrix reader
+# Description
-A console application that allows you to perform various operations on matrixs.
+It is a console application that allows you to perform various operations on arrays.
+The program is designed with simplicity and functionality in mind, providing users with an intuitive interface for entering and manipulating matrix data..<br>
+# Features
+- Adding matrices
+- Subtracting matrices
+- Multiplying matrices
+- Transposing matrices
+- Calculating the determinant of matrices
+- Reading matrix data from text files
+- Saving results to an output file
+# Technologies
+- **Java**
+- **jUnit**
+- **Log4j**